blakevanlan/quickstick/README.md

 This simple jQuery plugin creates "sticky" headers and footers through very simple commands.
 I created it because I became tired of repeating similar code all over the place.

 ##"Sticky" Header
+There can be more than one "sticky" header per page.
 Use the following to create a "sticky" header:
 ```javascript
 $(selector).quickStickHeader([options]);
 ```